Are you planning on transferring to a university? Considering starting a business? Trying to pick a major?

 - Transfer Resource Fair

 - Turn Your Ideas into Money: MWest Challenge

 - Pursuing a Law-Related Career

 You know you want to transfer but it can be a daunting process.
 To help you through the transition to your four-year school of choice, GRCC has a number of resources for you.
-This session will help put you in contact with some of the many business transfer resources at your disposal.
-In addition to GRCC Faculty and Staff, a number of partner institutions will have business program representatives present and ready to help.
+This session will also help put you in contact with many Business program transfer resources at your disposal.
+In addition, the following partner institutions will have Business program representatives present and ready to help:

 - Central Michigan University

 - Ferris State University